cast-org/figuration/docs/4.0.0-alpha.5/layout/grid.md

 ---
 layout: docs
 title: Grid System
+description: A powerful mobile-first grid system for building layouts of all shapes and sizes.
+Based on a twelve column layout with multiple responsive tiers, Sass mixins, and predefined classes.
 group: layout
 ---

-Figuration includes a powerful mobile-first grid system for building layouts of all shapes and sizes.
-It's based on a 12 column layout and has multiple tiers, one for each [media query range]({{ site.baseurl }}/layout/overview/#responsive-breakpoints).
-You can use it with Sass mixins or our predefined classes.

 ## Contents
 {:.no_toc}